Key Witness (1960 film)

-Key Witness is a black-and-white 1960 American neo-noir film crime film directed by Phil Karlson and starring Jeffrey Hunter, Pat Crowley, and Dennis Hopper.
+Key Witness is a black-and-white 1960 American neo-noir crime film directed by Phil Karlson and starring Jeffrey Hunter, Pat Crowley, and Dennis Hopper.

 Plot

 Fred Morrow, an average Los Angeles citizen, witnesses a gang murder when he stops in a café to use a telephone.
 Aware that he is the only witness against them, the gang members, led by young "Cowboy" Tomkins, seek out his identity and terrorize his family and him to keep him from testifying against them.

 A police detective, Torno, fears he will lose his only witness, but Fred stands up to the gang, despite wife Ann's hysteria.
 Cowboy gives the Morrows until midnight to change their minds, while gang members Ruby, Muggles and Apple and he throw a rock through the family's window and slash their car's tires.

 Cowboy leads the cops on a car chase, but is caught.
 In court, though, Fred changes his testimony after learning Ann has been attacked by Ruby, and their child is held at gunpoint by Muggles.
 He later provokes Apple, who is black, into siding against Cowboy, who reveals his racist attitudes toward his accomplice.
 Torno takes the entire gang into custody, with Apple agreeing to testify.